 Husbands and wives usually have more in common and share similar belief systems when their age difference is just several years.
 But whenever a significant age gap exists, couples are more likely to have different life goals and perspectives, which may prove incompatible in the long term (although it's not a given).
 Here are some ways to handle your relationship if there's a significant age gap between you and your partner.

 Although this applies to any relationship, an awareness of your partner's expectations is particularly important when you're both far apart in age.
 An older man may want his younger partner to birth a child, for example, while the woman may be more focused on financial security.
 At the relationship's outset, and during its course, honestly share and discuss your expectations to avoid miscommunication.

 At some point, an aging spouse may need long-term health care and may no longer be able to do certain things that you both enjoy.
 Ask yourself whether, as the younger partner in the relationship, you're prepared to be a caretaker, give up certain activities, face the possibility of living a celibate life, and take on extra household duties.
 Sure, you may not hesitate to say "yes" now, but will that still be the case in five, 10, or 20 years' time?

 Know That Maturity Is Relative

-You must view your partner as a full-grown adult, rather than a "progeny" to teach, shape, or mold.
-No one wants to be scolded or patronized for acting a certain way, or saying certain things—especially when you're the one who's older and making admonishments in the name of age-earned wisdom and experience.
-Likewise, if you're the younger person, avoid referring to your partner as "boomer," "old-timer," or any other turn of phrase that implies their outlook is too traditional, or passé.
+You must view your partner as a full-grown adult, rather than someone to teach, shape, or mold.
+No one wants to be scolded or patronized for acting a certain way or saying certain things—especially when you're the one who's older and making admonishments in the name of age-earned wisdom and experience.
+Likewise, if you're the younger person, avoid referring to your partner as "boomer," "old-timer," or any other turn of phrase that implies their outlook is too traditional or passé.
 Age alone isn't the only barometer of maturity.

 Identify Mutual Interests